Skip to main content

 Project Overview: 3ST

-In the 3ST project, three knowledge partners come together to research collaboration.
-The focus is on sharing knowledge about destination development, stakeholder motivation, and network models for value creation (Theory of Change).
-The network models will then be tested and evaluated in nine regional pilot projects within waste, energy, and water.
+• The network models will then be tested and evaluated in nine regional pilot projects within waste, energy, and water.
 These pilot projects will involve key players in the tourism sector, such as local authorities, small and medium-sized enterprises, and other stakeholders.

-3ST aims to assist tourism stakeholders in piloting collaborative models and sustainable practices.
+• 3ST aims to assist tourism stakeholders in piloting collaborative models and sustainable practices.
 The project will emphasize integrating multiple actors across the entire value chain and leveraging education, coaching, and collaboration to foster a holistic approach to sustainable tourism in the North Sea region.

 Why?